mariumrs/DBD/README.md

 - Explore machine learning concepts and their role in handling big data.
 - Develop teamwork skills for effective collaboration in professional environments.

- ### How I’ve applied these concepts in practice
+### Applied concept
- This portfolio showcases my understanding of data types, storage formats, and the critical evaluation of data integrity and reliability.
-Additionally, it highlights my proficiency in utilizing tools and methodologies to address data wrangling challenges, as well as my ability to design and implement solutions for complex data problems.
+This portfolio showcases my understanding of Data types, storage formats and the critical evaluation of data integrity and reliability.
+Aditionally it highlights my proficiency in utilizing tools and methodologies to adress data wrangling challanges as well as my ability to design and implement solutions for complex data problems

 ### Collabrative discussion 1 : The Data Collection Process
 Learned objectives: